-No student will be permitted to register for classes or to reserve on-campus accommodation with IAIA who has an unpaid balance on their account.
-However, when a student has a balance due to IAIA that does not exceed \$750.00 at the end of the fall semester or \$200.00 at the end of the spring semester, they will be permitted to register for classes and to reserve on-campus accommodation for any subsequent enrollment period.
+No student will be permitted to register for classes or to reserve on-campus accommodations with IAIA who has an unpaid balance on their account; however, when a student has a balance due to IAIA within an academic year, the following balance thresholds are allowed: From Spring to Summer \$750 threshold, From Spring to Fall \$200 threshold, From Fall to Spring \$750 threshold, and From Summer to Fall \$200 threshold.

+Within these thresholds, students will be permitted to register for classes and reserve on-campus accommodations for that enrollment period.